13 Ultra-Convenient Handy Hints

 Clear up some shelf space by inserting a screw eye into the chuck of your drill and tightening it in place.
 Now you can hang your drill from any hook in your shop, leaving more room on your shelves for bulkier, heavier tools.

 Avoid spilling produce by funneling chopped-up food through the handle of a cutting board into a bowl below.
-Just make sure the handle-hole is positioned over your bowl and push your chopped-up produce into it.
+Be sure to position the handle-hole over your bowl and push your chopped-up produce into it.

 Keep Your Trash Cans Cleaner

-Food juices leaking from the bottom of your garbage bags into the bottom of your garbage bin can make a nasty mess in a hurry.
+Food juices leaking from your garbage bags can make a nasty mess in a hurry.
 To speed up food-juice cleanup, throw a few newspapers into your trash can before you line it.
-The newspaper will absorb any spillage and is easy to remove and replace.
+The newspaper will absorb any spillage, and it’s easy to remove and replace.

 A More Convenient Container for De-Icer

 Nobody wants to lug big bags and buckets of de-icer around.
-Luckily, leftover parmesan cheese cans work great as an easy container and dispenser for de-icers and salts, especially if you’re only worried about spreading them in a small area.
+Luckily, leftover parmesan cheese cans work great as an easy container and dispenser for de-icers and salts.
+They’re especially good for targeting small areas.

 Protect Finished Product When Hammering

-Prevent dings in finished product by cutting a slight kerf into a shim (a bandsaw works really well for this) and then slipping the shim around the nail as you hammer it in.
-The shim will hold your nail in place while simultaneously acting as a shield for any mishits and keeping your finished product mark-free.
+Prevent dings in finished product by cutting a slight kerf into a shim (a bandsaw works really well for this), then slipping the shim around the nail as you hammer it in.
+The shim will hold your nail in place while shielding it from off-target hits, keeping the area mark-free.

 Easy Way to Thread a Needle

-Threading a needle is a tough ask, especially if you have shaky hands or can’t see well up close.
-To make the task a little easier, lay the thread across the bristles of a toothbrush.
-Next, press the eye of the needle against the thread until the bristles poke it through, and pull the thread loop up through the eye with another needle.
-Here are some other unique uses for your old toothbrush.
+Threading a needle is a tough ask, especially if your hands shake or you can’t see well up close.
+To make it a little easier, lay the thread across the bristles of an old toothbrush.
+Press the eye of the needle against the thread until the bristles poke it through, then pull the thread loop up through the eye with another needle.

 Pill Bottle Pencil Sharpener

-Small, stand-alone pencil sharpeners are convenient, but there’s nowhere for the shavings to go.
-Create a catchall for shavings by drilling a hole in the lid of a pill bottle, gluing the sharpener to it and then screwing the lid back on the bottle.
-Don’t want to deal with sharpening pencils?
-Here’s a mechanical pencil everyone should have in their shop.
+If you don’t have a great mechanical pencil, you’ll have to sharpen some.
+Small, standalone pencil sharpeners are convenient but leave shavings to clean up.
+Create a catchall for shavings by drilling a hole in the lid of a pill bottle, gluing the sharpener to it, then screwing the lid back on the bottle.

-Keep detergent from puddling in your laundry room by making a little catchall from a detergent cup and about six in. of copper wire.
-Just poke the wire through the sides of the detergent cup to create a makeshift handle.
+Keep detergent from puddling in your laundry room by making a little catchall from a detergent cup and about six inches of copper wire.
+Poke the wire through the sides of the detergent cup to create a makeshift handle.